The immersive Programs

 3. Take More Time: finance your tuition

 We've partnered with third party lenders to provide you with a variety of options to finance your education.
 Choose to pay over 12 to 36 months at a competitive interest rate.
-Financing options differ in each market and are only available to students who commit to our full-time program.
+Financing options differ in each market and are only available to students who commit to our immersive program.
 You must be a US citizen to apply for financing.

 For more payment information, visit the tuition page on our website.